semickolon/fak/README.md

 # Ctrl-A
 tap.reg.kc.A & tap.reg.mod.lctl

-# Ctrl-A when tapped, Layer 1 (MO(1) in QMK) when held
+# Ctrl-A when tapped, Layer 1 (like MO(1) in QMK) when held
 # Both portions exist.
 This is a hold-tap.
-tap.reg.kc.A & tap.reg.mod.lctl & hold.reg.layer 1
+tap.reg.kc.A & tap.reg.mod.lctl & hold.reg.layer 1 & hold.reg.behavior {}

 # Ctrl-Shift-A when tapped, Layer 1 with Alt and Shift when held
-tap.reg.kc.A & tap.reg.mod.lctl & tap.reg.mod.lsft & hold.reg.layer 1 & hold.reg.mod.lalt & hold.reg.mod.lsft
+tap.reg.kc.A & tap.reg.mod.lctl & tap.reg.mod.lsft & hold.reg.layer 1 & hold.reg.mod.lalt & hold.reg.mod.lsft & hold.reg.behavior {}

 # Layer 1 when pressed/held
 # Only hold portion exists.
 This is not a hold-tap.